Create a Linux virtual machine with the Azure portal

 View the NGINX welcome page

 With NGINX installed, and port 80 open to your VM, the webserver can now be accessed from the internet.
 Open a web browser, and enter the public IP address of the VM.
-The public IP address can be found on the VM blade in the Azure portal.
+The public IP address can be found on the VM properties in the Azure portal.

 Clean up resources